SuperJedi224/ForceLang/docs/stdlib/root.md

 gotoex <name>
 ```

 As goto, but evaluates the argument first and uses the result as the label name.
+Throws an exception if no such label exists.

 **Constant root.nil**